Frequently asked questions

 What type of projects are available?

 Project ideas usually form between April and August.
-Ideally, the applicant's eligibility and suitability should have been assessed by then, so applying early enough is still advisable (see first FAQ on 'How to apply').
+Ideally, the applicant's eligibility and suitability should have been assessed by then, so applying early is advisable (see first FAQ on 'How to apply').
 Below is a list of previous projects:

--Wound care patch for diabetic ulcers.
+- Wound care patch for diabetic ulcers

 What is the deadline for applications?
 Can I opt to study part-time?